Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-2024Jun24, The Qwen gives multiple versions with differenr functions seperately, i try to merge these codes together.
+2024Jun24, The Qwen gives multiple versions with different functions seperately, i try to merge these codes together.
 Closer to willing target.

 2024Jun23, The drag is hard to execute in Electron, but i find a way to bypass.
 Double click is the location of text input, with the limitation of 8 textframe, you can delete and add new textframe to achieve drag effect.